Away

 So here, my good fellow, I'll drink to thee.

-is a very ancient custom that is rarely done today.
-The custom predates
+very ancient custom that’s rarely done today.
+The custom predates the

-the Battle of Hastings in England.
-However, historians believe its
+Battle of Hastings in England.
+However, historians believe its origins

-origins date to Ancient Rome, where people would make sacrifices to the
+date to Ancient Rome, where people would make sacrifices to the Pomona,

-Pomona, the Roman Goddess of Fruits.
-The word Wassail originates from
+the Roman Goddess of Fruits.
+The word wassail originates from the

 Originally,